toddcircle/Bluefin-OS-Desktop-setup-script/README.md

   More useable this way.

 - **Disable multiple desktops**
-  Only 1 workspace because... whats the point.
+  Only 1 workspace because... what's the point.

 - **Adds missing apps**
   Installs gedit, Brave Browser, Linux Theme Store, and Boxbuddy as a flatpak